Sculpins: Family Cottidae

 Size: To 14.6 inches; most caught from piers are between 10 and 12 inches.

-Range: From Monterey Bay, California to Uyak Bay, Kodiak Island, Alaska.
+Range: From Monterey Bay, central California, to Uyak Bay, Kodiak Island, Alaska and Amchitka Island, Alutian Islands.
+Common from bout San Francisco, northern California, to Kodiak Island, Alaska.

 Piers: I have seen these caught at the Fort Baker Pier, Point Arena Pier (fairly frequently), Eureka Municipal Wharf and Citizens Dock (Crescent City).

-Cabezon being held along with a Buffalso Sculpin at the Point Arena Pier
+Cabezon and Buffalso Sculpin at the Point Arena Pier

 Shoreline: An infrequent catch by shore anglers.